chda6313/3308SemesterProject_Sp2017/README.md

 #Developmental Method

-We will be using AGILE, with 1-2 week sprints, and weekly group meetings.
+We will be using AGILE, with 1-2 week sprints, and weekly group scrums.
+These will be held immediately before the lecture period.
+There is also the possibility of adding a midweek virtual scrum if the need arises.

-#Collaberation Tool
+#Collaboration Tool

 We have yet to decide on a tool all of us can use, but we will probably use Slack or HipChat